South Greensburg, PA Demographics

 A map of South Greensburg's Population by Race

-Of the 1,888 places in Pennsylvania, South Greensburg is the 624th most populous.
+South Greensburg is ranked the 576th most populous place in Pennsylvania, out of 2,002 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+South Greensburg was ranked the 624th most populous place in the 2020 Census.

 South Greensburg's White Population